EmilisSm/getir-assignment/README.md

 ## Introduction

-The aim of this project was to create a product listing web app.
-Where user could browse through different variety of products, filter and sort them, and add them to the shopping cart.
+The aim of this project is to create a product listing web app.

 ## Technologies